Vietnam.vn - Nền tảng quảng bá Việt Nam

 When there is an open wound, ulcer or burn, avoid contact with potentially contaminated soil or water.
 If contact is unavoidable, use a waterproof bandage and wash thoroughly to ensure hygiene.

-People with diabetes, chronic liver, kidney, lung disease, and immunodeficiency need to be cared for and have their wounds protected to prevent infection.
-If you suspect an infection, you should go to a medical facility for advice, timely diagnosis, and treatment.
+People with diabetes, chronic liver, kidney, lung disease, and immunodeficiency need care and protection of wounds to prevent infection.
+When suspected of infection, go to a medical facility for consultation, examination, detection, and timely treatment.

 Source